brudnak/aws-ha-infra/README.md

     - one for tcp 80 traffic
 - 1 network load balancer

-This Terraform does not include Route 53 because I'm using my own DNS records
+This Terraform does not include Route 53 because I'm using my own DNS records.

+The main goal of this terraform is to quickly generate the underlying infrastructure so that you can manually install rke on top of that with your own further customizations.
+See more on how this is made easy by the output demonstrated in a lower section.

 ## How to use it?